Cadiac/void/README.md

 Idea for the ascii shader with edge detection was based on Acerola's recent video ["I Tried Turning Games Into Text"](https://www.youtube.com/watch?v=gg40RWiaHRY), which explained the implementation for this shader effect by detecting edges and their directions using a [Sobel Filter](https://en.wikipedia.org/wiki/Sobel_operator).

-My goal was mainly to test out the current state of WebGPU and use Compute Shaders that it supports.
+My goal was to test out the current state of WebGPU and use a compute shader for something.

 - JavaScript
   - Creating an ASCII texture by drawing text on a canvas